 The type of pancreaticoduodenectomy recommended for a patient will depend on the location of the tumor within the pancreas.
 The goal of surgery is to remove the tumor and any affected tissue while safely preserving as much of the pancreas and other organs as possible.

 Pancreatic cancer is relatively uncommon.
 Therefore, a patient is encouraged to seek treatment from a high-volume, specialty cancer center like Moffitt Cancer Center.
 At Moffitt, the multispecialty team of cancer experts in our Gastrointestinal Oncology Program treats many patients with pancreatic cancer and our surgeons perform many pancreaticoduodenectomy procedures.
 Our extensive experience has led to a highly refined skill set and knowledge base for our oncologists, and we are able to offer a broader range of treatment options than most other cancer centers.
-Through our comprehensive, evidence-based approach to pancreatic cancer treatment, we consistently achieve outcomes that exceed the national average and we collaboratively enhance each patient’s quality of life.
+Through our comprehensive, evidence-based approach to pancreatic cancer treatment, we collaboratively enhance each patient’s quality of life.